Workforce Development and Workforce Planning

 Cultivating an integrated cybersecurity workforce that is globally competitive from hire to retire, with the knowledge, skills, and ability to protect our nation from existing and emerging challenges.

-NICE Cybersecurity Workforce Framework
+NICE Cybersecurity Workforce Framework (aka the NICE Framework)

-- National Academies of Science Study: Professionalizing the Nation's Cybersecurity Workforce?: Criteria for Decision-Making
+- National Academies of Science Study: Professionalizing the Nation's Cybersecurity Workforce: Criteria for Decision-Making